designstem/projects/biomimicry/index.md

 <div style="height: 100%; display:flex; flex-direction:column; justify-content: flex-end;">

-  ## Actually, humankind looks further and further, sustainable solutions in <em>nature</em>.
+  ## Actually, humankind looks further and further, for sustainable solutions in <em>nature</em>.

-  Most of the advanced solutions regarding materials, technology or items that we consume, come from this deep ability since long ago to observe and imitate nature.
+  Most of the advanced solutions regarding materials, technology or items that we consume, come from the ability to observe and imitate nature.

 </div>